schleuder/schleuder-website/docs/older/index.md

 title: Older documentation
 ---

-# Documentation for older versions of Schleuder

-Here are links to older version of the documentation for Schleuder:
+Here are links to the documentation for older versions of Schleuder:

 * [2.x](https://schleuder2.nadir.org/documentation.html)